Azores Part 2: Hiking + Swimming in the Azores

 TRAVELR’S TIP: Research your miraduoros in advance and plan your routes.
 While all miraduoros offer amazing views, some are notable more spectacular.
 They tend to be on the way to other adventures like beaches or baths.
 By noting which are your must-see stops and building them into your day, you won’t miss a thing.

-TRAVELR’S TIP: Pack your backpack with water, some snacks or a picnic, and a beach towel if you’re swimming.
+TRAVELER’S TIP: Pack your backpack with water, some snacks or a picnic, and a beach towel if you’re swimming.
 And wear your good hiking shoes for this one!

 Bath house – Later in the afternoon, after hiking our way up the Lagoa do Fogo staircase, we stopped at the Santa Iria Miraduoro.
 Wild, well fed cats studded the grass and brick patio overlooking the sweeping vista of Atlantic coastline.
 From here we could see some ruins on the cliffs below and decided to find them.
 We drove down the road that looked like it would take us there – through Porto Formoso and a hand-drawn sign that said PRAIA (beach).